spineo/airflow-mariadb/README.md

 The additional fields below should be set as shown (there will be a few others we will set when we get ready to start the Webserver and Scheduler):

 ```
+# The executor class that airflow should use.
+Choices include
+# SequentialExecutor, LocalExecutor, CeleryExecutor, DaskExecutor, KubernetesExecutor
+executor = CeleryExecutor

+...

 # The Celery broker URL.
 Celery supports RabbitMQ, Redis and experimentally
 # a sqlalchemy database.
 Refer to the Celery documentation for more
 # information.